MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ## Creating a [!INCLUDE[navnow](includes/navnow_md.md)] companion table

 You create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] like any other table, except there are several properities that you set to couple the companion table with the external table.
 Structurally, the companion table reflects that of the external table, although you do not have to include all columns of the external table.
-For each column in the external table that you want accessible from [!INCLUDE[navnow](includes/navnow_md.md)], you add a field in companion table that has a data type that is compatible with the external table in the.
+For each column in the external table that you want accessible from [!INCLUDE[navnow](includes/navnow_md.md)], you add a field with a compatible data type to the companion table.

 On the table-level, you must set the following properties: